-- DEI Dialogue #1 – November 12, 2022 – Gender Identity and Orientation – Special Guest: Gina Leigh Duncan, Development Leader Central Florida, Equality Florida.
-Gina Duncan is a national and international advocate, corporate trainer and speaker specializing in transgender dynamics in the workplace, classroom and society.
-She has conducted over 400 Transgender Cultural Competency workshops for all segments of society.
-She has worked with major corporations, elected officials, law enforcement, the media, school boards, colleges, governmental agencies, HR Organizations, (Certified by SHRM), universities and non-profit organizations to improve awareness, knowledge and understanding of the transgender and gender non-binary community.
-Link to video – DEI 2022-2023: Gina Duncan.mp4 on Vimeo
+- DEI Dialogue #1 – November 12, 2022 – Gender Identity and Orientation.
+Gina Leigh Duncan, Development Leader Central Florida, Equality Florida.
+Duncan is a national and international advocate, corporate trainer, and speaker specializing in transgender dynamics in the workplace, classroom, and society.

-- DEI Dialogues #3: December 11, 2021 – Diversity vs. Equity – DEI chair Jonnie Mae Perry explains how both diversity and inclusion are needed in our state and branch organizations.
+- DEI Dialogue #3 – December 11, 2021 – Diversity vs. Equity – DEI chair Jonnie Mae Perry explains how both diversity and inclusion are needed in our state and branch organizations.
 Then seven other AAUW members share their observations, personal experiences, and questions regarding inclusion.

-- DEI Dialogues #4: January 8, 2022 – Diversity in Faith – Join Dr. Lucinda Mosher for a discussion about the diversity of religions in Florida and how we may engage with one’s own faith and the beliefs of others.
+- DEI Dialogue #4 – January 8, 2022 – Diversity in Faith – Join Dr. Lucinda Mosher for a discussion about the diversity of religions in Florida and how we may engage with one’s own faith and the beliefs of others.
 Dr. Lucinda Mosher is a faculty associate in Interreligious Studies and senior scholar for Executive and Professional Education at Hartford International University for Religion and Peace.
 She teaches courses in interreligious studies, comparative theology, leadership, and Christian-Muslim concerns.

-- DEI Dialogues #5: February 12, 2022 – Florida’s History of Racism – Andrew Sorbo, a retired History Teacher and Principal. talks about the history of racism in Florida.
+- DEI Dialogue #5 – February 12, 2022 – Florida’s History of Racism – Andrew Sorbo, a retired History Teacher and Principal. talks about the history of racism in Florida.
 Andrew is an Art Collector and has Artifacts dating back to 1500 BC.
 He is a facilitator of Social and Racial Justice workshops, including the 1619 Project and African Civilizations.